 Contributor Awards and Prizes

-Our editorial board consists of librarians, writers, students, and a professor.
-Volunteer internships are available to college students studying literature, art, journalism, publishing, or similar fields.
+Our editorial board consists of library professionals, writers, students, and a professor.

 Jennifer Ammon received her MFA in Creative Writing from Florida International University.